Green-Software-Foundation/if/README.md

 > [!IMPORTANT]
 > Incubation Project: This project is an incubation project being run inside the Green Software Foundation; as such, we DON’T recommend using it in any critical use case.
 Incubation projects are experimental, offer no support guarantee, have minimal governance and process, and may be retired at any moment.
 This project may one day Graduate, in which case this disclaimer will be removed.

-**Note** We have recently (March 2024) refactored the IF codebase and introduced some changes affecting both users and developers.
-You can read our migration guide [HERE](./Refactor-migration-guide.md) to help you update to the latest version!

-[Impact Framework](https://greensoftwarefoundation.atlassian.net/wiki/spaces/~612dd45e45cd76006a84071a/pages/17072136/Opensource+Impact+Engine+Framework) (IF) is an [Incubation](https://oc.greensoftware.foundation/project-lifecycle.html#incubation) project from the [Open Source Working Group](https://greensoftwarefoundation.atlassian.net/wiki/spaces/~612dd45e45cd76006a84071a/pages/852049/Open+Source+Working+Group) in the [Green Software Foundation](https://greensoftware.foundation/).

 **Our documentation is online at [if.greensoftware.foundation](https://if.greensoftware.foundation/)**

 **IF** is a framework to **M**odel, **M**easure, si**M**ulate and **M**onitor the environmental impacts of software